brook-street-games/bsg-compass-kit/README.md

 compassView.secondaryTextColor = .white
 compassView.needleColor = .white

-// Set the heading.
-Call this every time a new heading is obtained from CoreLocation. compassView.setHeading(degrees: 180, animated: true)
+// Set the heading to a degree value.
+This can be called each time a new *course* value is obtained from CoreLocation. compassView.setHeading(degrees: 180, animated: true)

+// Set the heading to a directional value. compassView.setHeading(direction: .east, animated: true)

+// Set the heading to point from one location to another. let newYork = CLLocationCoordinate2D(latitude: 40.7128, longitude: -74.0060) let sanDiego = CLLocationCoordinate2D(latitude: 32.7157, longitude: -117.1611)
+compassView.setHeading(destination: sanDiego, origin: newYork, animated: true)
 ```

 ![BSGCompassKit](../main/BSGCompassKitSample/Assets/Images/compass-example.png)